How to Find Graphics Card Details in Windows?

 - From the right-pane, click Adjust resolution

-- Click Advanced settings and display adapter screen will come up where you can see the graphic card memory size
+- Click Advanced settings and the display adapter screen will come up where you can see the graphic card memory size

 Alternatively, you can download and install CPU-Z utility to check RAM/Graphic card details.Check Graphic Card Memory in Windows Click To Tweet